DusanKasan/Knapsack/README.md

 ```

 #### last(bool $convertToCollection = false) : mixed|Collection
 Returns last value in the collection or throws ItemNotFound if the collection is empty.
-If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection is returned.
+If $convertToCollection is true and the return value is an iterable an instance of Collection is returned.
 ```php
 Collection::from([1, 2, 3])->last(); //3
 ```